tabsdata/tutorials/README.md

 In ``publisher.py`` we are defining a publisher with the name ``publish_t1`` that reads ``persons.csv`` from local system, drops the columns containing personally identifiable information, and saves the resultant table as ``persons_t1`` in the Tabsdata server.

 To run this publisher in Tabsdata, we need to first register it with a collection inside Tabsdata.
-Publishers write all of their output tables to the collection that they are registered with.

 Use the following command to register ``publish_t1`` publisher with the ``tutorial`` collection: